iiroj/breakpoint-observer/README.md

 ### Callback Function

-Import `BreakpointObserver` as a React component and give it a callback function.
+Import `BreakpointObserver` as a React component and give it a callback function via the `onChange` prop.
 The function will receive the current breakpoint like the `BreakpointObserver.Consumer`.

 ```javascript
 import BreakpointObserver from 'breakpoint-observer';